Tips For Protecting Your App’s Trade Mark

 Using the appropriate trade mark symbols on your app alone will not prevent infringers from misusing your intellectual property.
 For this reason, you must monitor the market for any potential infringements.

 Many trade mark owners think that IP Australia polices the marketplace to detect trade mark infringements.
 This is a misconception.
-While IP Australia will unlikely accept a trade mark that is similar to an already existing trade mark, it is your responsibility to monitor the marketplace if someone else is using a similar trade mark to your own.
+While IP Australia is unlikely to accept a trade mark that is similar to an already existing trade mark, it is your responsibility to monitor the marketplace if someone else is using a similar trade mark to your own.

 Depending on your target market for your app, you might decide to deploy different monitoring techniques.
 For example, you might wish to conduct regular searches on the internet to identify any misuses of your trade mark.
 In the instance where you suspect someone has infringed your app’s trade mark, it would be wise to seek legal advice.
 A lawyer can advise you on the strength of your claim and determine what steps you should take to enforce your trade mark rights.